marquee/static-sdk/docs/Configuration.md

         "configurations": {
             "<name>": {
                 "AWS_BUCKET": "<alternate-bucket.tld>",
-                "manual_only": true
+                "auto_build": false
             }
         }
     }

-The `manual_only` option is useful in these configurations to avoid compiling to staging on every deploy or content change.
+The `auto_buil` option is useful in these configurations to avoid compiling to staging on every deploy or content change.

 ## Entrypoint